-- 1. The student relates to peers, professors, and others in an appropriate, professional manner (e.g., paying attention to others who are speaking and engaging in respectful interactions, including electronic communication). - 2.
-The student does not exploit or mislead other people in the context of professional relationships. - 3.
-The student appropriately applies legal and ethical standards. - 4.
-The student demonstrates commitment to helping clients discover their full potential. - 5.
-The student takes initiative and responsibility for his/her own learning. - 6.
-The student is aware of his/her own values, attitudes, beliefs, and behaviors, and avoids imposing values that are inconsistent with counseling/helping goals. - 7.
-The student is knowledgeable about the importance of advocacy in his/her program area. - 8.
-The student meets professional obligations in class and in the field (e.g., meeting deadlines, being on time, dressing appropriately, using technology appropriately, etc.).
+1. The student relates to peers, professors, and others in an appropriate, professional manner (e.g., paying attention to others who are speaking and engaging in respectful interactions, including electronic communication).

+2. The student does not exploit or mislead other people in the context of professional relationships.

+3. The student appropriately applies legal and ethical standards.

+4. The student demonstrates commitment to helping clients discover their full potential.

+5. The student takes initiative and responsibility for their own learning.

+6. The student is aware of their own values, attitudes, beliefs, and behaviors, and avoids imposing values that are inconsistent with counseling/helping goals.

+7. The student is knowledgeable about the importance of advocacy in their program area.

+8. The student meets professional obligations in class and in the field (e.g., meeting deadlines, being on time, dressing appropriately, using technology appropriately, etc.).